iamcheese-man/Roblox-Executor-Scripts/README.md

+# INFO
-# For scripts with their supported games, go to LauncherConfig.json.
+  • For script info and their supported games, go to LauncherConfig.json
+      • "0" in Place ID means universal.